Kartik-Ak/DroidRev-Apk/README.md

-Android Rev-Lab: A Beginner's Reverse Engineering Challenge Android Rev-Lab is a gamified Android application designed to teach the fundamentals of mobile reverse engineering.
+DroidRev A Beginner's Reverse Engineering Challenge DroidRev is a gamified Android application designed to teach the fundamentals of mobile reverse engineering.
 It consists of three distinct levels, each focusing on a different vulnerability or bypass technique commonly found in Android applications.

 Built with Kotlin and Jetpack Compose, this app serves as a playground for aspiring security researchers to practice using tools like JADX, Apktool, and Smali modification.